AdaCore/training_material/courses/spark_for_ada_programmers/130_autoactive_proof/05-dealing_with_hard_proofs.rst

   - All variables in context are havoc'ed

-  - Proof context may still be large, but fewer ground terms
+  - Proof context may still be large, but fewer ground terms (expression with no variables)

 * SPARK Library :ada:`SPARK.Cut_Operations`